NES / Famicom Architecture

 Image

-Background map set up with vertical mirroring, which enables smooth horizontal scrolling.
-However, only one half can be used.
+This background map is set up with vertical mirroring, which enables smooth horizontal scrolling.
+However, only the top half can be used.

-To save memory, groups of four tiles are combined into 16x16 pixel maps called blocks, within which all tiles share a colour palette.
+To save memory, groups of four tiles are combined into 16x16-pixel maps called blocks, in which all tiles share a colour palette.

 Nametables (stored in VRAM) specify which tiles to display in the background layer.
 The PPU looks for four 1024-byte Nametables, each one corresponding to a quadrant of the layer.
-However, there are only 2 KB of VRAM available!
-As a consequence, only two Nametables can be stored without additional hardware from the cartridge.
-Yet, the remaining two still have to be addressed somewhere: most games just point the remaining two where the first two are (this is called mirroring).
+However, only 2 KB of VRAM is available!
+Meaning that only two Nametables can be stored without additional hardware provided by the cartridge.
+Yet, the remaining two still have to be addressed somewhere: most games simply point the remaining two where the first two are (this is called mirroring).

-While this architecture may seem flawed at first, it was designed to keep costs down while providing simple expandability: if games needed a wider background, extra VRAM could be included in the cartridge.
+Although this architecture may seem flawed at first, it was designed to minimise costs while ensuring simple expandability: if the game requires a wider background, just fit extra VRAM in the cartridge.

 Sprite Layer